adamranieri/JWA-Activities/spring-boot.md

 - To solidify Spring Boot

 ## Description
-Associates will create a REST API using Spring Boot for tracking hi scores in.
+Associates will create a REST API using Spring Boot for tracking hi scores.
 An example of a sample score JSON is shown.
 The API should support all CRUD operations.
 - Create
 - Read